Katherine Fortier

 Since moving to The Hague in 1997, Katherine has been very involved in parent education, providing courses and seminars for parents on a wide variety of child and parenting issues.
 A mother of three, she brings both her professional expertise and personal experience to the role of parent educator.
 Katherine is a popular speaker and has lectured and taught widely in community, school, and university settings.

-Katherine is on the Psychology/Counselling team of the International Health Centre The Hague.
-She is a Psycho-educational Consultant to the HCO (Haagse Centrum voor Onderwijsbegeleding).
-Katherine regularly consults and collaborates with international schools in and around The Hague.
+Katherine is a Psycho-educational Consultant to the HCO (Haagse Centrum voor Onderwijsbegeleding).
+Katherine regularly consults and collaborates with many international schools in and around The Hague.

 Katherine is a Member of the Netherlands Intitute of Psychologists (Nederlands Instituut van Psychologen - NIP) and follows its code of ethical practice.

-Katherine is an International Affiliate Member of the American Psychological Association.
+Katherine is a Member of the International School Psychologists Association and International Affiliate Member of the American Psychological Association.